steveculshaw/brindlewoodbay/README.md

 * Void: growling repetitive noise, not machinery ... coming from grills in the floor ... it's chanting !
 * Void: purple goo leaking around the fishes eyes
 * Void: crowned rat sat on top of a large pile of cardboard fish

+## Theorize what happened

+* killed on the ship ... actually death was by drowning
+* wrapped in the rug